 1. Your gas valve must be within 6 feet of your fireplace.
 This allows you to quickly be able to turn off the gas in case of an emergency.
-This also ensures that when you turn ON your gas, you're in close proximity of the fireplace to quickly light it.
+This also will ensure that when you turn ON your gas, you're in close proximity of the fireplace to quickly light it.

 2. Flex line cannot be used on your gas line before the valve.
 Flex line is convenient and you may find it easier to use it to get your valve in the perfect spot, but don't sacrifice the building codes for convenience.
 Never use flex line before your valve.

 Why would you need to replace your gas valve?

 Sometimes the original plumbing of your gas fireplace puts your valve in an inconvenient spot, especially if you've renovated the room.
 If you've installed a large mantel, or tiled over your fireplace, the valve may need to be moved.

 You will also want to make sure the valve is put in a place that it can be reached by your key.
 Although most valve kits that come with flanges and keys have a 3 inch key, you can easily purchase a key extender or a longer valve key.